 If a student expects to be absent for any of the following reasons, they must inform the faculty member as soon as possible in writing, ideally in advance of the class meeting itself.
 If a student reports that they will be absent for one of these reasons, the faculty members are then expected to work with the student to provide alternate arrangements for these students to demonstrate academic engagement:

-- Travel considered part of the instructional program of the college (e.g. field trips, research experiences)
+- Travel considered part of the instructional program of the University (e.g. field trips, research experiences)

-- Travel as part of a team or group that is representing the college (e.g. public performances, conference presentations, NCAA competitions)
+- Travel as part of a team or group that is representing the University (e.g. public performances, conference presentations, NCAA competitions)

 - Jury duty or other official civil services (such as National Guard duties or voting)